 1.2.3 Distinct Identity

-Each IEEE 802 standard shall have a distinct identity.
-To achieve this, each authorized project shall be:

 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

 a) Substantially different from other IEEE 802 standards.

 IEEE 802.11 does not currently cover license-exempt operation below 1 GHz.